Posted on February 27, 2020 | Hanh Le, Weissberg Foundation

 And because people’s lives, our communities, our country and our humanity are on the line, we will keep at it.

-Hanh Le is the executive director of the Weissberg Foundation, where she oversees strategy development, stakeholder engagement, grantmaking, and operations.
+Hanh Le is the former executive director of the Weissberg Foundation, where she oversaw strategy development, stakeholder engagement, grantmaking, and operations.
 Prior to joining the foundation, she was the chief program officer at Exponent Philanthropy, where she led educational programming, content development, and internal learning efforts.
 Hanh co-chairs the Washington Regional Association of Grantmakers’ Racial Equity Working Group and the Metro-DC chapter of Asian Americans and Pacific Islanders in Philanthropy, and she serves on the boards of Asian American LEAD and North Capital Main Street.